 Have you ever wondered what Greco-Roman statues have in common with a pink and purple world of the late 90s?
 And why would you glue some palm trees over a romantic and pixeled sunset?
 Because you love Vaporwave, that’s why.

 Vaporwave aesthetic was born in the early 2010s and started taking place at the same pace as its musical counterpart.
-It represents every nostalgic element we deep down feel linked to in a very contemplative, but also ironical way.
-It is described by its common themes which include 90s corporate commercialism, old anime shows, 80s style colors, cyberpunk tropes, pixel art, 3D-rendered objects, VHS degradation and lots of Japanese kanji.
-There are no proper rules when talking about vaporwave and that is why most of the times it sounds confusing.
+It represents every nostalgic element we deep down feel linked to in a very contemplative, but also ironic way.
+It is described by its common themes which include 90s corporate commercialism, old anime shows, 80s style colors, cyberpunk tropes, pixel art, 3D-rendered objects, floppy disks, VHS degradation and lots of Japanese kanji.
+There are no proper rules when talking about vaporwave and that is why most of the time it sounds confusing.

 · E N J O Y · 楽しんで ·